Colorectal Cancer Screening: Conversation Starters

 You can say:

-- “Colorectal cancer is one of the most common kinds of cancer.
-People age 45 and older have the highest risk.”
+- “Colorectal cancer is one of the most common kinds of cancer, and your risk increases as you get older.”

 - “If you do have colorectal cancer, getting tested regularly can help you find out early — when it may be easier to treat.”